djpasseyjr/rescomp/README.md

 ```

 ![Prediction with default parameters.
 (Not so good)](./images/defaultrcomp.png)

+This doesn't look much like Thomas' attractor, suggesting that these parameters are not optimal.

 #### Reservoir Hyperparameters
 Optimized hyper parameters for each system are included in the package.
-Initialize a reservoir with optimized hyper parameters.
+Initialize a reservoir with optimized hyper parameters as follows:

 ```
 hyper_parameters = rc.SYSTEMS["thomas"]["rcomp_params"]